 The company's TSR performance outpaced that of our peers from 2021 to 2023, but lagged our peers in 2020, as the company was particularly impacted by the COVID-19 pandemic with its operations shut for most of that year.
-There is a positive relationship between TSR and Compensation Actually Paid (CAP) for all NEOs as a group between 2020 and 2021, 2021 and 2022, and 2022 and 2023.
+There is a positive relationship between TSR and Compensation Actually Paid (CAP) for all NEOs as a group between 2020 and 2021, 2021 and 2022, and 2023.

 Between 2020 and 2021 and between 2022 and 2023, there is a positive relationship between Net Income and CAP for all NEOs as a group, and between 2021 and 2022, there is an inverse relationship between Net Income and CAP for all NEOs as a group.
 The increase in Net Income between 2020 and 2023 didn't directly correlate to CAP for all years because Net Income is not a metric used in determining either cash performance bonus opportunities for our NEOs or the vesting of restricted stock awards granted to them, and due to CAP being driven up by a large positive change in the fair value of equity awards granted in prior years that remained unvested in 2021 that was driven by strong stock price performance for the company in 2021.
-Similarly, there is a positive relationship between Adjusted Operating Income and CAP for all NEOs as a group between 2020 and 2021 and between 2022 and 2023.
-There was an inverse relationship for all NEOs as a group between 2021 and 2022.
-This trend was also driven by 2021, where the company's strong stock performance resulted in a large positive change in the fair value of equity awards granted in prior years that remained unvested, thus driving up CAP for all NEOs as a group relative to the preceding and following years.
+Similarly, there is a positive relationship between Adjusted Operating Income and CAP for all NEOs as a group between 2020 and 2021, where the company's strong stock performance resulted in a large positive change in the fair value of equity awards granted in prior years that remained unvested, thus driving up CAP for all NEOs as a group relative to the preceding and following years.